Eric Thames: Early life and career

 Thames grew up in the San Jose-Santa Clara area.
 He attended Bellarmine College Preparatory in San Jose.
 As a freshman, he was the junior varsity baseball team's third string shortstop.
 He became the starting shortstop as a sophomore, and then joined the varsity team in his junior year.
 He was an All-League player for two years and a team MVP as a senior in 2004.

 Thames then attended West Valley Community College after sitting a year at Cabrillo College in 2005.
 During the 2006 season Thames made the Northern California all-state team, and he also made the first team all conference squad.
 From there, Thames transferred to Pepperdine University to play for the Pepperdine Waves.
+In 2007, he played summer league baseball for the La Crosse Loggers of the Northwoods League.

 The New York Yankees of Major League Baseball selected Thames in the 39th round of the 2007 MLB draft, with the 1,191st overall selection.
 He returned to Pepperdine for the 2008 season.
 In 2008, Thames batted .407 with 13 home runs for the Waves, and was named the West Coast Conference's most valuable player.
 Towards the end of the season, he tore a quadriceps muscle during a game.